sci-42ver/SICP_SDF/sicp_notes.md

 - > We will see in Section 5.3.2 that Lisp memory-management systems include a garbage collector
 - > get-new-pair is one of the operations that must be implemented as part of the memory management required by a Lisp implementation.
 We will discuss this in Sec-tion 5.3.1.
 - > how these returned values are passed from call to call; however, this is also an important aspect of the evaluation process, and we will return to it in detail in Chapter 5.
+- > We will address these issues in chapter 5, where we take a closer look at the evaluation process by implementing the evaluator as a simple register machine.
+- > They are introduced as mnemonic names for the basic list operations in order to make it easier to understand the explicit-control evaluator in section 5.4.
 # miscs
 ## blogspot comments left
 - https://billthelizard.blogspot.com/2010/02/sicp-exercise-126-explicit.html?showComment=1719034722891#c6043924970819337247